rlosio/cscanner/docs/development/index.md

 Additionally you can provide the `TEST_RESOURCE_PREFIX` environment variable to create resources with fixed names.
 This is not strictly necessary as the tests will do their best to clean up after themselves, but may be helpful nonetheless.

+## Writing tests

+If you want to write unit tests, go ahead, write them as you usually do.
+However, integration tests are a bit more complicated.
+Due to how Maven works all integration tests are located in the `test` module.
+The test suites generally implement a test for a certain rule and data providers supply the different implementations for testing.
+This will make it easy to add a new provider, but may make it a bit unusual at first.
+It is recommended that you take a look at the current implementations for a good template.

 ## Sending a pull request

 Once you're done, please [send a pull request](https://github.com/janoszen/cscanner/pulls) with your changes.